 Students who need disability-related accommodations, such as extended testing time, should contact email@example.com with reason for conflict or request for accommodations (including their approved letter of accommodations) at least one week before the exam date.

 Students may take an exam for MATH 220 at other times, but it will be a 3-hour exam.

 Number of Attempts

-For Math 285, 286, and 415 only one attempt per student is allowed.
-Two attempts are permitted for Math 220, 225, 231, 241.
-If you have previously taken one of these courses and received a grade, you are not eligible to sit for the proficiency.
+For MATH 285 and 415, only one attempt per student is allowed.
+Two attempts are permitted for MATH 220, 225, 231, and 241.
+If you have previously taken one of these courses and received a grade, you are not eligible to sit for the proficiency exam.

 The assigned grade is Pass or Fail.
-Results of the proficiency will be available online within two weeks of the exam date.
-To check your result, follow the same link used for registration.
+Results of the proficiency will be available in the "Grades" section of the proficiency Moodle at within 2 business days after the exam date.

-If you have any questions regarding the Mathematics proficiency, please contact:
+If you have any questions regarding mathematics proficiency exams, please contact: